giobarc/GOrGONA/README.md

 3.3: open the files "clean" and "crea", where you have to specify the correct value of "SizeEnd1".

-3.4: open the files "input_bh..." and choose the desired number of BH steps ("nbh1"=100, line 8) and specify the correct name of the force field file (line 6).
+3.4: open the files "input_bh..." and choose the desired number of BH steps ("nbh1", line 8) and specify the correct name of the force field file (line 6).
+For beginners, we suggest to use nbh values between 10000 (for clusters composed by about 200 atoms) and 30000/50000 for clusters composed by 600/800 atoms.

 3.5: open the program "parallel_unseeded.f90" and:\
 3.5.1: specify the correct couple of metals by replacing Xx and Yy;\